Human Development Major

 Our program focuses on applying knowledge and skills to make a difference in people's lives.
-We use theory and practice to examine child and adult learning in the context of different families, communities, and cultures.
+We use theory and practice to understand and work with children and adults in the context of different families, communities, and cultures.

 RANKING AMONG HD PROGRAMS IN THE U.S.

 DEDICATED FACULTY MEMBERS

 General Education (up to 45 hours)